MonDesa/landslide-external-server/README.md

 # Landslide External Server

-The `landslide-external-server` project is a backend solution to manage data for a landslide monitoring system.
-It collects, stores, and serves sensor data from communication units via MQTT and HTTP endpoints, providing a way to persist and configure device data for enhanced landslide detection and management.
+The `landslide-external-server` project is a backend solution for a landslide monitoring system.
+It collects, stores, and manages sensor data from communication units via MQTT, providing a way to persist and configure device data for enhanced landslide detection and management.

 ## Overview

 This project serves as the external backend for a landslide monitoring system.
-It consists of two main services:
+It consists of two main components:

-1. **MQTT Broker** - Manages the reception and persistence of sensor data from communication units (e.g., ESP32 devices).
+1. **MQTT Broker** - Manages the reception, persistence, and distribution of sensor data and configuration updates to communication units (e.g., ESP32 devices).
-2. **Go-based HTTP Server** - Provides endpoints to manage and configure the communication units, such as retrieving and updating device configurations stored in `config.json`.
+2. **Go MQTT Backend** - A Go application that publishes configuration updates to devices via MQTT topics and listens for status updates, ensuring configurations are applied successfully.

 ---